 ODPS external table supports Storage API

-In previous versions, the ODPS external table based on Tunnel API requires an independent session for each partition during execution.
-Opening a session takes seconds, which causes some queries with very short execution time to spend time on session preparation.
-In addition to Tunnel API, ODPS provides an open Storage API that allows direct access to the underlying storage of ODPS.
-This API offers more optimization strategies and better read performance.
-Therefore, the new version supports ODPS Storage API to further improve the performance of external table access.
+For an external table based on the Tunnel API, a session needs to be opened for each partition during execution.
+Opening a session requires a delay of several seconds.
+This causes some queries with very short execution times to spend a lot of time on session preparation.
+In addition to the Tunnel API, ODPS provides an open Storage API that allows direct access to the underlying storage of ODPS.
+This API provides more optimization strategies and better read performance.
+Therefore, the new version supports the ODPS Storage API to further improve the performance of external table access.

 Object storage supports Azure Blob

-The new version supports accessing Azure Blob objects using the Azure Blob protocol.
+The new version supports accessing Azure Blob storage objects using the Azure Blob protocol.

 Enhanced materialized views